open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/how-to-guides/data-quality-observability/quality/visualize.md

 ---
-title: Adding test suits through the UI
+title: How to Visualize Test Results
-slug: /how-to-guides/data-quality-observability/quality/adding-test-suits
+slug: /how-to-guides/data-quality-observability/quality/visualize
 ---

 # How to Visualize Test Results